jaedle/mirror-to-gitea/README.md

 - Repositories from organizations you belong to
   - Filter which organizations to include or exclude
   - Maintain original organization structure in Gitea
+- Public repositories from any GitHub organization (even if you're not a member)
 - A single repository instead of all repositories
 - Repositories to a specific Gitea organization